• USD

 Orpen is located in one of the most game-rich areas of the Kruger National Park.
 The camp is adjacent to the Orpen Gate and is easily accessible from Hoedspruit Airport.
 It is a small camp that does not have a restaurant.

-The most northerly of the Rest Camps, Punda Maria, is quite a long drive from the closest airport and a long way from Johannesburg.
+The most northerly of the rest camps, Punda Maria is quite a long drive from the closest airport and a long way from Johannesburg.
 The camp is set in a beautiful area with many baobab trees dotting the landscape.
 Northern Kruger is also much less visited than the southern part of the park.

-Satara is situated in the heart of Kruger and is surrounded by sweeping open plains which draw large herds of grazers.
+Satara is situated in the heart of Kruger and is surrounded by sweeping open plains that draw large herds of grazers.
 Of course, these animals are followed closely by lion prides and other predators.
 If the quality of game viewing is your primary concern, Satara is a good choice.

 Shingwedzi Rest Camp is in the northern part of Kruger.
 It is a relatively large rest camp that has undergone some refurbishment in the last decade.
 This camp is recommended only to those who want to experience the northern part of Kruger.